 Creating the “Porridge Pot”

 I keep a perpetual starter in a quart-sized (for 1-2 people) wide-mouth mason jar.
-I begin the starter by adding 2 servings (about 1/3 cup dried grains per person per day).
-Once it begins fermentation (which takes about 2-3 days), then I use half the contents for a serving to cook with, leaving enough to continue the ferment.
+I begin the starter by adding 2 servings of grains.
+Once it has initially fermented (which takes about 2-3 days), I then use half the contents daily to cook, leaving enough to continue the ferment.